openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 hard drives, or USB RAID enclosures are not supported on the forum.

 RAID is often confused with backup which is far more important.
-For more information, see the explanation of backup, in Backups and Backup-strategy.
+For more information, see the explanation of backup, in `Backups and Backup-strategy`_ .

 Data Storage - Size matters
 ---------------------------